-Show and label the Corral Shape Traffic Railing on the Plan and Elevation, Typical Section, Superstructure, Approach Slab and Finish Grade Elevations Cross Section sheets, and other sheets as required.
-Include cross references to Design Standards Index 424.
+Show and label, by name or Index number, the Corral Shape Traffic Railing on the Plan and Elevation, Typical Section, Superstructure, Approach Slab and Finish Grade Elevations Cross Section sheets, and other sheets as required.

 On the Superstructure section sheets, show the two Bars 5R2 placed in the bridge deck within the limits of Bars P along with the rest of the deck steel.